 Ecocreativity can be defined as creativity guided by ecological knowledge.
 It rests on the assumption that freely and openly communicating, conscious human beings can solve the socioecological problems of our time.
 An ecocreative approach to human development does not substitute prevention and precaution with technological quick fixes, but is not hostile to technology.
 It reminds us that we are free to use appropriate technology and collaborative tools in a responsible manner, free to use ecological knowledge for the common good.
 Far from providing a ready-made solution, it invites us to explore the possibilities of locally governed systems, communalist ways to meet the needs of human beings.

 Ecocreativity is an attempt to conceptualize and realize holistic social systems, small to middle-sized, ecologically integrated energy, water, soil, food, shelter, health, learning, and communication commons.
 It suggests that neighborhoods can become the birthplace of new interdependencies and new possibilities, indeed, the basis for sustainable human development.
 Democratically controlled and collectively designed from below, fully functioning ecocreative neighborhoods would then allow us to realize our human potential, however, without destroying the foundation of all human development: the biosphere.

 Another world is not only possible, it is within reach.
 By rethinking and relinking our neighborhoods, we can all contribute to a sustainable society.
-In our view, this is a society with democratic governance at all levels; ecocreative practices at all levels; free access to information and appropriate technology; safe and healthy environments; free and open education and research; neighborhood-integrated commons; and globally connected, collaborative networks of neighborhoods, cities, and regions.
-This is a revolutionary, biologically and culturally diverse society powered by the sun.
+In our view, this is a society with democratic governance on all levels; world-wide adoption of ecocreative practices; free access to information and appropriate technology; safe and healthy environments; free and open education and research; neighborhood-integrated commons; and globally connected, collaborative networks of neighborhoods, cities, and regions.
+This is a revolutionary, biologically and culturally diverse society powered by humans and by the sun.